jajohnsylvester/Financecourses/README.md

 This document provides a consolidated list of professional certificates, courses, and their core modules.

-## Interactive Brokers : Practical Guide to Trading Specialization
+## A. Interactive Brokers : Practical Guide to Trading Specialization

 | Course # | Course Name |  Contributor | Current Status |
 | :--- | :--- | :--- | :--- |